whoek/ocaml-https-demo/README.md

 # ocaml-https-demo

-Simple OCaml program that do a hhtps GET request.
+Simple OCaml program that do a https GET request.

 # Usage